hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 >Note: Much of what follows will be specific to Linux and something called the SystemV ABI.
 An ABI, an application binary interface, is like an API.
 You may have heard of an API before because they are popular ways to expose points of communication between interacting programs.
 An ABI is a way to expose and coordinate the interaction between programs that exist on the same hardware platform.
 The System V ABI applies to interacting pieces of code designed to run on various *NIX (e.g., Linux) operating systems.
 You can read more about the System V ABI at [this](https://wiki.osdev.org/System_V_ABI) wiki page.

-## Parameters, parameters, parameters everywhere
+## Functions, functions, functions.

 Functions are useful ways to wrap up functionality into a nice bundle so that those calculations can be used over and over again.
 Oftentimes, most of the computations that functions bundle up does not depend on any other outside information (e.g., a function that generates a random number).
 However, sometimes we have a great candidate for wrapping up a bunch of computations in to a single function ... but there's just one problem!
 There's a small difference in the behavior depending on outside context.
 These differences are not big enough to motivate us to write a different function, however, so we just add a *parameter* to the function.
 When we want to reuse the function's, er, functionality we simply *call* the function with particular *arguments*, values that will fill the *parameters*  during that execution of the code in the function.

 In `string-send` the `send` function has a parameter named `task` and we invoke the function with `todo` as the argument on the 2nd line of the `main` function.
 Just *how*, though, is that value conveyed between the caller (`main`) and the callee (`send`)?
 That's where the ABI plays a role -- it defines the answer to precisely these types of questions!

 Every function requires a bundle of information (maybe better called context) in order to operate properly.
-That bundle of information goes along with the bundle of functionality and the two things together define a function.
+That bundle of information goes along with the bundle of functionality and the two things together constitute a function at runtime.
 Just what goes in this bundle?
-Well, each function needs some space to hold its local variables and the values given for its parameters during a given execution.
-That means that there cannot be a single copy of the bundle in memory -- there must be one copy of the bundle every time the function is called!
-(I mean, the computer cannot be sure that each invocation of a function will have the same value for its parameters).
-So, every time that a function is executed, a new bundle of information is created.
-When the function starts executing, the bundle of information contains the values given for the parameter by the arguments and the contents of the local variables' initial values (if there are any).
+Well, each function needs some space to hold its local variables and the values of its parameters during a given execution.  that means that there cannot be a single copy of the bundle in memory, although all the bundles for a particular function have a similar structure (I mean, the computer cannot be sure that each invocation of a function will have the same value for its parameters).
+So, every time that a function is executed, a new bundle of information is created just for that invocation.
+When the invoked function starts executing, the bundle of information contains the values given for the parameter by the arguments and the contents of the local variables' initial values (if there are any).
 But that's not all.

+(Optional) The bundle also contains information about the bundle of the function that called it (the so-called *saved base pointer* (BP)).

-The bundle also contains information about itself (where it exists in memory -- the so-called *base pointer*) and the point in the program to return to when it is done executing (the so-called *return-address pointer* (RA)).
+The bundle also contains information about the point in the program to return to when it is done executing (the so-called *return-address pointer* (RA)).
 During the execution of the function, the contents of the bundle changes as the function performs assignment operations (etc) and, when the function is complete, the bundle is destroyed -- we don't need it any more (right?) and there's no reason to waste memory!

 ![](./graphics/Stack%20Frame%20Layout%20and%20Registers.png)

+The light green, orange, dark green (optional) and gray boxes in the image above constitute the general format of a bundle.
+The format of a bundle depends greatly on the which compiler is used.
+In technical terms, the bundle is known as a *stack frame* or an *activation record*.

-When the program is executing, a new bundle is generated every time that a function is called and placed on the program *stack*.
+Again, a new bundle is generated every time that a function is called.
+All the bundles exist on the program's *stack*.

 Play the role of the CPU for a second and think about your "mind" at the minute you are executing the code that declares and initializes the variable `t` in the execution of `send` triggered by `send(5)` in the `send-string` program.
 Obviously the `send` function is executing but, crucially, `main` is still executing too -- it's just frozen and waiting for `send` to finish.
-In other words, you need to remember two bundles -- one for the invocation of `main` that is executing and one for the invocation of `send` that is executing.
+In other words, you need to remember two bundles -- one for the invocation of `main` that is frozen but incomplete and one for the invocation of `send` that is incomplete and executing.
 If you were the computer and had to make sure that the active bundles never overlapped, how would you organize them?

-Well, if it were me, I would hang on bundle off the bottom of another (metaphorically) and let gravity keep them apart.
-The string holding them together would be really small (so small that we couldn't see it) which meant that there was no wasted space between bundles.
-Because each bundle has different values but *the same* structure, each bundle will keep a little reference to its place in the chain.
-(That statement is a slight misrepresentation but you'll see soon enough why it does not really matter.)
+Well, if it were me, I would hang one bundle off the bottom of another (metaphorically) and let gravity keep them apart.
+The string holding them together would be really small (so small that we couldn't see it) so that there was no wasted space between bundles.

-> Remember that little point and think about why such a reference might be required!
-We will revisit its importance later.

 What do you know?
 This technique is *exactly* what your CPU does!
 The chain of bundles is stored in the computer on the stack.
 Every time a function is invoked, a new bundle is added to the bottom of the chain.
 Every time a function completes, its bundle is removed from the chain.
 The CPU always keeps a little reminder to itself about how to find the bottom of the chain.
 That reminder is known as the *stack pointer*.

-What's more, every bundle keeps a little reminder about the location of the bundle in the chain.
+(Optional) Some compilers generate code that relies on a little reminder about the address of the *center* of the bundle's contents in memory.
 This reminder is known as the *base pointer*.

+> (Optional) Remember that little point and think about why such a reference might be required!
+We will revisit its importance later.

-What's really cool about this type of design is that the CPU now only needs to remember two things -- the location of stack and the location of the base pointer!
+What's really cool about this type of design is that the CPU now only needs to remember two things -- the location of stack and (optional) the location of the base pointer!

 When a function starts, the function itself is responsible for adding its bundle to the stack.
-The code generated by the compiler for every function contains a *prologue*, some code the gets executed before any other code in the function and is responsible for adding the function's bundle to the stack.
-The compiler knows the size of the bundle which means that the function can contain code in its prologue that knows how big a bundle to add to the stack without any outside help.
-In addition, the last item in the chain every time a function is called is the address of the place in the program where the program should continue executing upon completion.
-Therefore, the prologue does two things:
+The code generated by the compiler for every function contains a *prologue*, some code the gets executed before any other code in the function that is responsible for adding the function's bundle to the stack.
+The compiler knows the size of the bundle which means that it can generate code for the prologue that does not need any outside input.

+Remember that you (you *are* still the the CPU, *aren't you?*) always contain reference to the end of the chain.
+When the prologue generates a new bundle, it better update that reference, right?

+Oh, and one other thing: The prologue needs to cooperate with the CPU and store the location in the program to continue executing after it is done!
+Cooperation is possible because the CPU places the address of the place in the program where the program should continue executing upon completion at the tail end of the chain right before it starts executing a new function.
+Therefore, the prologue does three things:

+1. it allocates space on the stack for the bundle;
-1. it stashes away the place to continue executing upon its completion (that information will go in the Orange Slot in the image above);
+0. it stashes away the place to continue executing upon its completion (that information will go in the Orange Slot in the image above);
-2. it simply grabs the current value of the stack pointer and updates it based on how much space it needs for its bundle (that will go in the `RSP` slot in the gold in the image above).
+0. (related to (1)) it simply grabs the current value of the stack pointer and updates it based on how much space it needs for its bundle (that will go in the `RSP` slot in the gold in the image above).

 > In memory, as the stack grows the adddresses of the bytes of memory containing the contents of the bundle get smaller.
 In other words, "the stack grows down".

-At the other end of the timeline, when a function completes, it executes a set of compiler-generated instructions that will drop the latest bundle from the list and transfer program control back to the place in the program *just after* where the function was invoked.
+At the other end of the timeline, when a function completes, it executes a set of compiler-generated instructions that will drop the latest bundle from the chain and transfer program control back to the place in the program *just after* where the function was invoked.
 This code is known as the *epilogue*.
 Again, because the compiler knows how big the function's bundle will be, the epilogue code can perform its job without any outside information.
 The epilogue takes the current value of the stack pointer and adjusts it *upwards* according to the size of the bundle.
-Then, it finds the return address and transfers control of the program to that location.
+Then, it finds the return address (remember that one of the jobs of the prologue was to stash it away in a safe place?) and transfers control of the program to that location.
+Therefore, the prologue does three things:

+1. deallocates the space on the chain reserved for the bundle;
+1. fetches the place in the code to restart the calling function (that the prologue stashed away); and
+1. direct the CPU to continue executing there.

-What's so amazing about that is the fact that functions' prologues and epilogues work together to do all the maintainence required for the stack!
-The operating system plays no role -- it's entirely self contained!
+What's so amazing about the prologue and the epilogue is that they work together to do all the maintainence required for the stack!
+The operating system plays no role, the CPU plays only a minor role -- it's entirely self contained!
 How amazing!
-It's a self-fulfilling prophecy!
+It's a self-perpetuating system!

 Remember the `send` function: